VanderpoelLiam/liamvanderpoel.com/content/articles/llm-memory-usage/index.md

 ### Inference

 Inference is when the model generates text given some input (called a prompt).
 LLMs can only generate a fixed amount of text.
 The limit, known as the context window, is set during training and is a limit on the combined number of input and output tokens.
 For example, [GPT-3](https://arxiv.org/pdf/2005.14165) has a context window of 2048, so the prompt and the output combined can never exceed 2048 tokens.
 In its simplest form, inference is when the LLM generates the next token by performing a forward pass over all previously generated tokens.
-Imagine I provide the model with the prompt `<bos> Hi`, you could imagine the following output at each step:
+Imagine I provide the model with the prompt `<bos> Hi`, you could imagine the following step by step output:

 {{< center-table>}}